FlagOpen/FlagEmbedding/examples/README.md

 # 3. Inference

-We have provided the inference code for two models, namely the **embedder** and the **reranker**.
+We have provided the inference code for two models, the **embedder** and the **reranker**.
 These can be loaded using `FlagAutoModel` and `FlagAutoReranker`, respectively.
 For more detailed instructions on their use, please refer to the documentation for the [embedder](https://github.com/hanhainebula/FlagEmbedding/blob/new-flagembedding-v1/examples/inference/embedder) and [reranker](https://github.com/hanhainebula/FlagEmbedding/blob/new-flagembedding-v1/examples/inference/reranker).

 ## 1. Embedder